pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

 * Adhering Contract — A Verifier contract which adheres to this specification.
 * Arithmetic circuit: An abstraction of logical statements into addition and multiplication gates.
 * Public Inputs: often denoted as a vector 'x' in zk-SNARKs literature, and denoted `inputs` in this interface.
 An arithmetic circuit can be thought of as taking two parameters; the Public Inputs, 'x', and a secret 'witness', 'w'.
 This interface standardises functions which can load the `inputs` into an Adhering Contract.
 * Proof: A 'prover' who wants to 'prove' knowledge of some secret witness 'w' (which satisfies an arithmetic circuit), generates a `proof` from: the circuit's Proving Key; their secret witness 'w'; and its corresponding Public Inputs 'x'.
-Together, a pair `(proof, inputs)` of satisfying `inputs` and their corresponding `proof` forms a zk-snark.
+Together, a pair `(proof, inputs)` of satisfying `inputs` and their corresponding `proof` forms a zk-SNARK.
 * Verification Key: A 'trusted setup' calculation creates both a public 'Proving Key' and a public 'Verification Key' from an arithmetic circuit.
 This interface does not provide a method for loading a Verification Key onto the blockchain.
 An Adhering Contract SHALL be able to accept arguments of knowledge (`(proof, inputs)` pairs) for at least one Verification Key.
 We shall call such Verification Keys 'in-scope' Verification Keys.
 An Adhering Contract MUST be able to interpret unambiguously a unique `verificationKeyId` for each of its 'in-scope' Verification Keys.

 **Every ERC-XXXX compliant verifier contract must implement the `ERCXXXX` and `ERC165` interfaces** (subject to "caveats" below):